Past Due Property Tax Payments

 A tax relief program is available to assist residential homeowners with temporary tax relief.
 Please visit our Tax Rebates and Relief page for details.

-If your property taxes have not been paid in the last three (3) years, your property may be subject to a tax registration lien.
+If your property taxes have not been paid in the last two (2) years, your property may be subject to a tax registration lien.
 Upon registration of said lien, a $1,450 non-refundable fee will be added to your account.

 A tax registration lien means that the property can be offered for sale by the City after waiting the mandatory one-year waiting period.
 The minimum asking price (cancellation price) will be all outstanding taxes including penalties and interest, administrative fees, and any additional amounts which may be added to the tax account.
 There is no requirement for the City to obtain fair market value for the property.